costoffreedom/costoffreedom-book/book/collective-memory/bassel-and-my-freedom.md

 <p>Bassel made me Free, while he is absent.
 He is in the regime’s jail,
 and I am in the jail of waiting for him.</p>

-> Noura Ghazi Safadi is a Syrian writer.
-She’s married to Bassel.